AriFordsham/GHCWiki/type-functions.md

 ---

+### Renaming and extraction of associated data types

+During renaming, we enter the names of all data constructors that an associated data type defines into the global `RdrName` environment by extending the function `RnNames.getLocalDeclBinders` such that it traverses instance declarations, too.
+We are careful not to add the data type constructor multiple times by ignoring them in instance declarations.
+The global `RdrName` environment only ever contains the type constructor introduced in the class declaration (i.e, the `RdrName` of an associated data type maps to the `Name` of the AT declaration in the class).

 ---

 `Revise from here!`

 ---

-### Renaming and extraction of associated data types

-Before the associated data type declarations are lifted out of the defining instances, we enter the names of all data constructors that an associated data type defines into the global `RdrName` environment by extending the function `RnNames.getLocalDeclBinders` such that it traverses instance declarations, too.
-We are careful not to add the data type constructor multiple times.
-In fact, it is ignored in instance declarations.
-The global `RdrName` environment only ever contains the type constructor introduced in the class declaration (i.e, the `RdrName` of an associated data type maps to the `Name` of the AT declaration in the class).

 ---